 A list of useful tips and reminders is available here.

-Confused about what tutors expect in an essay?
+Confused about what tutors expect in an English essay?
 Read 'Elements of the Academic Essay' by Gordon Harvey for an overview of the basic issues.
+You are welcome to attend sessions run by the Academic Writing Centre for guidance on how to approach writing essays.

 Assessment Final Deadlines for Visiting Students

-• Students who attend for a full academic year follow the same deadlines and methods of assessment as those following the English degree courses.
+• Students who attend for a full academic year follow the same published deadlines and methods of assessment as regular students following the English degree courses.
 For first-year modules, please see the individual module webpage, as there are differing requirements for each of the four modules open to visiting students.

-• Essays for the autumn and spring terms will be due by 12 noon of the last Tuesday of each term.
+• Essays for the autumn and spring terms will be due by 12 noon on Tuesday of week 12.
 Essays for the summer term will be due by 12 noon on Tuesday of Week 7; see your tutor for essay titles before the Easter vacation.

 • Earlier due dates may be negotiated by tutors and students as they wish, but ALL essays must be submitted directly to the online system (Tabula - see below).
 Do not hand in essays directly to your tutors, even if you have agreed on an earlier submission date with them.

-• We require all students to submit their essays electronically; see http://www2.warwick.ac.uk/fac/arts/english/undergraduate/current/modules/ug-esubmission/ for details.
+• We require all students to submit their essays electronically.

 Additional support for international students